 And the moment when I finally did get one?
 GLORIOUS.

-I’m not trying to make this drink sound healthy at all, but when I was doing a little research on writing this post, I came across so many resources that talked about the countless benefits of mint.
+And a quick sidenote – mint is super healthy!
+While I’m not trying to make this drink sound healthy at all, when I was doing a little research on writing this post I came across so many resources that talked about the countless benefits of mint.

 - helps with gas and indigestion